kinoubenkyou/code-bebop/content/2018-12-15-install_and_using_virtualenv.md

 # What is Virtualenv

 Virtualenv is a tool for switching Python development environment.
-For instance, both versions 2.6 and 2.7 of Python are installed, only one of them is put as Python executable (the one called when using command `python` on shell).
-To switch ther version, the binary in `PATH` can be replaced.
-Doing this is not very convenient, so virtualenv is created to quickly change `PATH` instead, pointing to another excutable.

-The tool also does the same for other Python packages, so it ends up creating whole development environments separated from each others.
+When an environment is activated, the tools help putting both Python and its packages of a particular version into a separated location, as well as adding this location into `PATH`.

 # Installing Virtualenv